SamarthSaxena10/DeBlog/README.md

 ![Dev.to Blog App Clone](https://i.ibb.co/JR0Wg6q/Clean-Shot-2022-09-21-at-17-30-12.jpg)

-This is a simple example of how to build a Dev.to-like Blog application with Next.js and Solidity.
+This is a simple example of how to build a Dev.to-like Blog application with Next.js, Infura and Solidity.

 Sign up for [Infura](https://www.infura.io/?utm_source=cleverprogrammer&utm_medium=influencer&utm_campaign=2022_May__acquisition_none) before you get started!